How To Teach an Interest-Based Nature Study with NaturExplorers

 A Wildflower Hunt

-After looking through the reference books with my son, we set out on a second tour of the property, this time together.
+After looking through the reference books with my son, we set out on a second property tour, this time together.
 I was curious to see how many different types of flowers he would find now that he was paying more attention.

-With fresh images of native wildflowers in our minds, we walked the property, keeping a keen eye out for flowers big and small.
+With fresh images of native wildflowers, we walked the property, keeping a keen eye out for big and small flowers.
 We carried along my cell phone, taking pictures of everything we found.

 This time we found 18 different varieties of wildflowers!

-We remembered most of the flowers that we saw, but there were many that we didn’t.
-When we came back inside, we sat down with our field guide and our pictures to identify the new ones.
-I have always wondered about these fancy little purple flowers we have, which we now know are called purple prairie clover.
+We remembered most of the flowers that we saw, but there were many that we didnโt.
+When we returned inside, we sat down with our field guide and pictures to identify the new ones.
+I have always wondered about our fancy little purple flowers, which we now know are called purple prairie clover.

-There are still so many wildflower varieties that have yet to make an appearance for the season, and we will have to go on another wildflower hunt soon!
+There are still so many wildflower varieties that have yet to appear for the season, and we will have to go on another wildflower hunt soon!

 Wildflower Stories and Wildflower Art

-One of the really cool things about this book is the additional information about each flower, such as medicinal uses, or their symbiotic relationship with specific insects.
+One of the really cool things about this book is the additional information about each flower, such as medicinal uses or their symbiotic relationship with specific insects.
 We learned, too, about the unique relationship between the yucca plant and the female yucca moth.
 The moth intentionally takes pollen from the male anther of one yucca plant and intentionally fertilizes the female stigma on another plant.
-She lays her eggs on the pistil of the flower, which develops along with the flower’s seeds.
+She lays her eggs on the flower’s pistil, which develops along with the flowerโs seeds.
 The caterpillars will feed on them when they hatch.
 It makes me want to pay special attention to them next year!

 Wildflower Study Never Ends

-One thing I’ve noticed is that once you create a spark of interest, it’s hard to put it out.
-My kids might not grow up to be botanists, but once they learn the names and colors of the various wildflowers, their relationships with various insects, and their common uses, they will always see those flowers differently.
+Iโve noticed that once you create a spark of interest, itโs hard to put it out.
+My kids might not grow up to be botanists.
+Still, once they learn the names and colors of the various wildflowers, their relationships with various insects, and their common uses, they will always see those flowers differently.
 The NatureExplorers Wonderful Wildflowers Study is just the beginning of a long-term study of the flowers around us!

-We have never forgotten that hackberry trees are the host plant for hackberry moths, or that monarch butterflies need milkweed.
-We’ve learned that we could harvest the dandelions from our yard for tea and jelly, or the purple coneflowers (echinacea) for a number of different uses.
-And, we’ve discovered that clover comes in several types and colors (not only the green clover with the little yellow flowers.)
+We have never forgotten that hackberry trees are the host plant for hackberry moths or that monarch butterflies need milkweed.
+We’ve learned that we could harvest the dandelions from our yard for tea and jelly or the purple coneflowers (echinacea) for several different uses.
+And we’ve discovered that clover comes in several types and colors (not only the green clover with the little yellow flowers.)

-As we enjoy the rest of our wildflower season here in Texas, we’ll see new flowers come along and CURIOSITY will want to know their names.
-We’ll look them up online and see what they are called.
-By spending more time outside this spring and summer, our Texas wildflower fun will continue.
+As we enjoy the rest of our wildflower season here in Texas, weโll see new flowers come along, and CURIOSITY will want to know their names.
+Weโll look them up online and see what they are called.
+Our Texas wildflower fun will continue by spending more time outside this spring and summer.

-Amber Oliver is a relaxed homeschool mom who believes that learning happens all the time and that the school day doesn’t need to begin before 10 am and two cups of coffee.
+Amber Oliver is a relaxed homeschool mom who believes that learning happens all the time and that the school day doesnโt need to begin before 10 am and two cups of coffee.
 She has been homeschooling since 2003 and writing about it since 2006.
 Amber has one homeschool graduate, with one high-schooler and one middle-schooler still at home.
-More than anything else, Amber’s biggest homeschool goal is to raise children who can see God everywhere in the world around them, so they might know him deeply and intimately.
+More than anything else, Amberโs biggest homeschool goal is to raise children who can see God everywhere in the world around them so that they might know him deeply and intimately.
 You can find Amber at ClassicHousewife, on Facebook, and on Instagram.

 Products you may like: